obnosis/backtrack-scripts-1/README.md

 Backtrack-Scripts
 =================

-This repo contains bash scripts to automate certain things in Backtrack
+Contains bash scripts to automate certain things in Backtrack for example bt5_updater.sh updates certain tools to there lastest versions from there repo's